How to Build or Buy a Shipping Container Home

 2. Understand Your Company’s Pricing Model

 It’s important to know what services are included in the plan you choose to buy.
 Some shipping container home plans may include some services but exclude others, such as transportation and assembling the home on site.
-Also if your company has customization options, this may result in added fees.
+If your company has customization options, this may result in added fees.
 Overall, knowing what you’re paying for and what’s included in your plan will help you make the best decision.

 3. Find Land